sbazaz/uldaq/README.md

 ### Build Instructions
 ---------------------

-- Download and extract the latest version of the UL for Linux package
+- Download the latest version of the UL for Linux package

 ```
   Linux